AliAskariGithub/AI-Spec-Driven-Book/Readme.md

 The future of work is a collaboration between **humans, intelligent AI agents, and robots**.
 Physical AI represents the next evolution of artificial intelligence—moving beyond screens into the real, physical world.

-This hackathon challenges you to **design, write, and publish an AI‑native textbook** for teaching **Physical AI & Humanoid Robotics**, combining robotics, simulation, perception, and generative AI.
+This hackathon challenges you to **design, write, and publish an AI‑native textbook** for teaching **Module 0: Foundations of Physical AI**, combining robotics, simulation, perception, and generative AI.

 ---